srlasher/pdstools/Home.md

 ```

-To run the R examples you do not need to clone [the repository](https://github.com/pegasystems/cdh-datascientist-tools), but for the Python examples you do.
-Also, if you want to access some of the example files you will need to clone [the repository](https://github.com/pegasystems/cdh-datascientist-tools).
+To run the R examples you do not need to clone [the repository](https://github.com/pegasystems/cdh-datascientist-tools), but for the Python examples you do, as well as for some of the example files.

 ## Contents